 Bear Grylls and his wife Shara, along with Phill Elston, Alex Rayner, David Hempleman-Adams, Marcus Chidgey and I went to Reims in northern France in early May 2005 as guests of GH Mumm.

 The plan was for the balloon to fly over the Mumm vineyards and have Bear & Phill jump.
 Following that there would be a reception at the Mumm HQ in Reims.
 Sadly, bad weather and strong winds precluded anything further than a site recce and unfolding the balloon.
-A champagne reception and a tour of the 16km of cellars proved ample compensation though!
+A champagne reception and a tour of 16kms of Mumm's cellars proved ample compensation though!

 Trials, Hypoxia & France